TODAY / JUN 9HEAVY

 Best and worst days of the week

 Friday is its own beast.
-The morning rush is the lightest of the week, but the afternoon collapses earlier and harder than any other day.
+The morning rush is often the lightest of the week, but the afternoon starts earlier, spreads wider, and can feel worse than a normal Tuesday-to-Thursday commute.
 Westbound on the Gardiner and northbound on Highway 400 can start backing up by 1pm in summer and rarely clear before 8pm.
-Saturday and Sunday have no real commute peak but plenty of midday congestion around malls, sports venues, and the waterfront.
+(TomTom also listed Friday, February 14 as Toronto's worst travel day of 2025.)
+Saturday and Sunday have no real commute peak, but midday traffic can still build around the waterfront, major venues, festivals, and shopping districts.

 Seasonal patterns that change the math

 Cottage country traffic dominates the warm months.
-Highway 400 northbound from the 401 to Barrie turns into a parking lot from roughly 2pm Friday through 8pm, and the southbound return wave runs from about 2pm Sunday through 9pm.
-On long weekends both directions can be worse than any weekday rush.
-If a trip up the 400 is unavoidable on a summer Friday, leaving before noon or after 9pm is the only reliable way to keep the drive close to free-flow speeds.
+Highway 400 northbound from the 401 to Barrie can start slowing by early Friday afternoon and stay heavy into the evening.
+The southbound return wave often runs from Sunday afternoon into Sunday night.
+On long weekends both directions can be worse than a normal weekday rush.
+If a trip up the 400 is unavoidable on a summer Friday, leaving before noon or after 9pm is usually the safer bet.

-Summer weekends inside the city are quietly brutal too.
-Lake Shore Boulevard and the Gardiner around Exhibition Place, Ontario Place, and BMO Field clog up for festivals and concerts almost every Saturday from June through September.
-The DVP southbound to Lake Shore on a Caribbean Carnival Saturday or during a Honda Indy weekend behaves more like a 6pm Tuesday than a weekend afternoon.
+Summer weekends inside the city can be rough too.
+Lake Shore Boulevard and the Gardiner around Exhibition Place, Ontario Place, and BMO Field often carry festival, concert, and waterfront traffic at the same time.
+The DVP southbound to Lake Shore on a Caribbean Carnival Saturday or during a Honda Indy weekend can feel more like a weekday peak than a normal weekend afternoon.

 When to drive into downtown